stellar/stellar-cli/FULL_HELP_DOCS.md

    If provided, wasm files can be found in the cargo target directory, and the specified directory.

-   If ommitted, wasm files are written only to the cargo target directory.
+   If omitted, wasm files are written only to the cargo target directory.
 * `--print-commands-only` — Print commands to build without executing them
 * `--meta <META>` — Add key-value to contract meta (adds the meta to the `contractmetav0` custom section)